verbb/user-group-field/docs/feature-tour/usage.md

 This plugin provides a Field Type where you can select one or more user groups.
 To create the field, go to Settings → Fields in your control panel.

 ## Field Settings
-There is 3 display modes:
+There are three display modes:
 - As a dropdown, where you can select only 1 group.
 - As a group of checkboxes, where you can select 1 or more groups.
 - As a group of radio buttons, where you can select only 1 group.